 Number of Attempts in CAT 2018:

-The candidate is allowed to appear for CAT exam infinite times.
-There is no limit for the CAT exam candidates to the number of attempts of giving the exam.
+There in cap on the number of attempts to qualify CAT Exam.
 A candidate can appear unlimited time throughout his / her entire life span.

 But, a candidate can appear for the CAT 2018 exam only once i.e. in one year a candidate can sit for exam only one time.
 A dual application or exam appearance will make his/her candidature invalid for that particular year.